Effectively treating angina

 Coronary sinus reduction

-A stent shaped like an hourglass, called a Neovasc Reducer™, is used to create a narrowing in a vein collecting blood back from the heart muscle, called the ‘coronary sinus’.
-This works to increase blood pressure, helping re-distribute oxygenated blood throughout the heart muscle.
+A stent shaped like an hourglass, called a Neovasc Reducer™, is used to create a narrowing in the main vein collecting blood back from the heart muscle, called the ‘coronary sinus’.
+This works to increase blood pressure, helping to re-distribute oxygenated blood towards the areas of the heart muscle that have inadequate blood supply.

-“It is a quick, safe and minimally invasive procedure that takes approximately 20 minutes to complete, with patients often discharged within 24 hours,” explains our consultant interventional cardiologist, Dr Ranil de Silva.
-“We are pleased to say that we see a response rate in three out of four patients, whereby symptoms of angina and their quality of life significantly improve after treatment.”
+“It is a quick, safe and minimally invasive procedure that usually takes less than 60 minutes to complete, with patients often discharged the same day,” explains our consultant interventional cardiologist, Dr Ranil de Silva.
+“We are very pleased to report that in our very complex cases, we have seen that angina and quality of life improves in around 80% of patients after this treatment."

 It has been shown to: